Digital cinema: Elements

-Regardless of how the DCP arrives, it first needs to be copied onto the internal hard drives of the server, either via a USB port, or through a faster eSATA connection, or via a closed network, a process known as "ingesting."
-(USB is used mostly for single trailers.)
+Regardless of how the DCP arrives, it first needs to be copied onto the internal hard drives of the server, either via an eSATA connection, or via a closed network, a process known as "ingesting."
 DCPs can be, and in the case of feature films almost always are, encrypted, to prevent illegal copying and piracy.
 The necessary decryption keys are supplied separately, usually as email attachments or via download, and then "ingested" via USB.
 Keys are time-limited and will expire after the end of the period for which the title has been booked.
 They are also locked to the hardware (server and projector) that is to screen the film, so if the theatre wishes to move the title to another screen or extend the run, a new key must be obtained from the distributor.
 Several versions of the same feature can be sent together.
 The original version (OV) is used as the basis of all the other playback options.
 Version files (VF) may have a different sound format (e.g. 7.1 as opposed to 5.1 surround sound) or subtitles.
 2D and 3D versions are often distributed on the same hard drive.

 The playback of the content is controlled by the server using a "playlist".
 As the name implies, this is a list of all the content that is to be played as part of the performance.
 The playlist will be created by a member of the theatre's staff using proprietary software that runs on the server.
 In addition to listing the content to be played the playlist also includes automation cues that allow the playlist to control the projector, the sound system, auditorium lighting, tab curtains and screen masking (if present), etc. The playlist can be started manually, by clicking the "play" button on the server's monitor screen, or automatically at pre-set times.

+The Theater Manager System (TMS) is a central system software for the whole cinema house, handling the central cinema content library and preparing the playback sessions (playlists) with the correct KDM keys and the selected cinema content moved to each projector.